pushshift/api/README.md

 | before | Return results before this date | N/A |
 | frequency | Used with the aggs parameter (See below) | N/A |

+## Using the subreddit parameter

 There are quite a few parameters to review, so let's start by providing some more complex examples and how to use the parameters above.
 Let's continue with the previous example above and expand on our "science" keyword search.
 What if we wanted to search for the term "science" but restrict it to a specific subreddit?
 By using the subreddit parameter, we can do that:

 **Search for the most recent comments mentioning the word "science" within the subreddit /r/askscience** https://api.pushshift.io/reddit/search/comment/?q=science&subreddit=askscience

+## Using the sort and size parameters

 This will return 25 comments containing the term "science" but only from the /r/askscience subreddit.
 Since we didn't ask for a specific sort method, the most recent comments are returned (the sort parameter defaults to "desc").
 What if we wanted the first comment ever to /r/askscience that mentioned the word "science"?
 We could use the sort and size parameters to handle that.